Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Blogs.md

 - [[06-10-2025 to 08-11-2025|Session 19: 06-10-2025 to 08-11-2025]] - *"This article list covers several **challenging topics**, including **Kubernetes** adoption methods like **Virtual Kubelet** and custom implementations (**CRD** and **Operator**).
 I also aim to learn and share articles on **MLOps**, **Multi-Region/Multi-Zone Scaling Architecture** with Kubernetes, **monitoring**, and **GPU Virtualization Techniques** (with EKS examples)"*
 - [[09-11-2025 to 07-12-2025|Session 20: 09-11-2025 to 07-12-2025]] - *"This session will cover a wide range of articles focusing on **multi-cluster topics** for scaling, building, and serving the **largest Kubernetes clusters**.
 It explores the necessary **architectures**, the **challenges** that need to be tackled, and the available **solutions** that can be approached ranging from **enterprise offerings** and **cloud provider services** to **open-source tools**, or a combination of all three."*
 - [[08-12-2025 to 21-12-2025|Session 21: 08-12-2025 to 21-01-2025]] - *"The session highlights several solutions for DNS management, focusing on strategies to ensure high availability.
 You will explore practical implementations of **ExternalDNS** and **K8GB**, which enable dynamic DNS management in Cloud-Native environments.
 Additionally, the session branches into Data Engineering topics, covering the integration of **Kafka** and **Apache Iceberg**, alongside end-to-end observability for Cloud-Native stacks.
 Finally, you may find inspiration in the story of a startup navigating the operational advantages of **AWS** while tackling the significant cost-optimization challenges that come with scaling."*

+## 2026

+- [[05-01-2026 to 01-02-2026|Session 01: 05-01-2026 to 01-02-2026]] - *"The new session for 2026, this cover couple of new learning interest of mine about Platform Engineer, Security Pattern, New trend of DevOps and AI in 2026, Bastion Hosts and story about managing the product with some documentations to get people aligned one"*
 # InfoSec & Security

 ## CTF